 NNSA's Aerial Measuring System (AMS) provides specialized airborne radiation detection systems to provide real-time measurements of low levels of air and ground contamination.
 The AMS team consists of scientists, technicians, pilots, and ground support personnel.
 These trained experts are in charge of maintaining a state of readiness to respond to a radiological emergency at any time.
-The team is based out of Nellis Air Force Base in Las Vegas, Nevada, and Andrews Air Force Base in Washington, D.C.
+The team is based out of Nellis Air Force Base in Las Vegas, Nevada, and Joint Base Andrews near Washington, D.C.

 Steps in the AMS Emergency Response

 In the event of an accident or incident involving radiological materials, NNSA, in consultation with state and other federal agencies, will deploy AMS immediately to the incident site and operations are as follows: